NAL-i5K/GFF3toolkit/gff3-merge.md

 2.  -og OUTPUT_GFF, --output_gff OUTPUT_GFF
     - The merged GFF3 file (default: merged.gff)
 3.  -r REPORT_FILE, --report_file REPORT_FILE
-    - Log file for the intergration (default: merge_report.txt)
+    - Log file for the integration (default: merge_report.txt)
 4.  -noAuto, --auto_assignment
-    - Turn off the auto-assignemnt of replace tags, if you have had the replace tags in your update gff (default: Automatically assign replace tags and then merge the gff files)
+    - Turn off the auto-assignment of replace tags, if you have had the replace tags in your update gff (default: Automatically assign replace tags and then merge the gff files)
 5.  -v, --version
     - show program's version number and exit